galvsoliveira/galvsoliveira/README.md

 ## Hi👋, I'm Gustavo.
-I'm a MSc Physicist and Analytics Engineer!
+I'm a MSc Physicist and Data Engineer!

 👋 I’m a Physicist (MSc) with 5 years of programming experience and a strong background in mathematics and statistics.
 I specialize in writing/optimizing complex SQL queries and building Pipelines with Airflow, Docker, CI/CD and dbt core.
 I also have expertise in web scraping, cloud services (AWS), data warehouses, and machine learning models.
 I'm always eager to learn new skills and technologies to deliver data-driven solutions for business teams.